rently-io/.github/profile/README.md

 </a>

 ### Image service
 A very basic service whose sole purpose is to save image data in base64 to useable URL links.
-Upon each GET requests, a "*Rently*" watermark is stamped onto the bottom left corner of image:
+Upon each GET requests, a "*Rently*" watermark is stamped onto the bottom left corner of images:

 <p align="center">
   <img height="200px" src="https://i.imgur.com/SmS5WmQ.png" />